reubeno/brush/README.md

 In short, quite a lot.
 Standard and extended control flow, word expansion, most frequently used builtin commands, pipelines, redirection, variables, etc. The plumbing for completion is present, along with support for common cases (e.g. file/dir completion, basic support for programmable completion such as used with git and other tools).

-### Known limitations
+### --Known limitations-- a.k.a.
+Where you can help!

-There's a lot that *is* working, but also non-trivial gaps in compatibility.
+There's a lot that *is* working, but there are non-trivial gaps in compatibility.
 Most notably:

 * **Commands run asynchronously as jobs, job management.**
   You can run `some-command &` but it's proof-of-concept quality at best.
 Standard job management via `fg`, `bg`, and `jobs` is not fully implemented.
 This would be a great area for enthusiastic contributors to dive in :).